ismaeltovar/portfolio-site-discontinued2022/_posts/2021-08-05-how-to-make-a-virtual-machine-with-virtual-box.md

 **NOTE: I AM NOT LIABLE FOR ANY DAMAGES THAT HAPPEN BECAUSE OF YOU FOLLOWING ONE OF MY ARTICLES.
 This is not to say the information here is incorrect.
 Please be careful.**

-Thumbnail image by source: <a href="https://pixabay.com/photos/board-electronics-computer-453758/" target="_blank">https://pixabay.com/photos/board-electronics-computer-453758/</a>
+Thumbnail image by source: [https://pixabay.com/photos/board-electronics-computer-453758/](https://pixabay.com/photos/board-electronics-computer-453758/)